Mazda Scrum: Complete Guide

 • US secondary market: Facebook Marketplace, Craigslist, and local kei truck dealers carry Scrums occasionally.
 Check our dealer directory for specialists near you.

-• Direct import: For the hands-on approach, our complete import guide covers the full process from auction to registration.
+• Direct import: For the hands on approach, our complete import guide covers the full process from auction to registration.

 When shopping, remember: a Scrum in better condition always beats a Carry in worse condition.
-Do not pay extra for a Suzuki badge when the same money gets you a cleaner Mazda-badged truck.
-Always inspect thoroughly using our pre-purchase checklist, and verify state registration requirements before committing.
+Do not pay extra for a Suzuki badge when the same money gets you a cleaner Mazda badged truck.
+Always inspect thoroughly using our pre purchase checklist, and verify state registration requirements before committing.

 The Bottom Line

-The Mazda Scrum is the kei truck market's best-kept non-secret.
-It is a Suzuki Carry in every way that matters — same engine, same chassis, same parts catalog — sold under a name that fewer people search for.
+The Mazda Scrum is the kei truck market's best kept non secret.
+It is a Suzuki Carry in every way that matters (same engine, same chassis, same parts catalog) sold under a name that fewer people search for.
 That obscurity translates to lower auction prices and faster availability at import dealers who know what they are looking at.

 If you are shopping for a Carry and find a Scrum in better condition at a lower price, buy the Scrum.
-If you already own a Carry and need a part, search for both "Carry" and "Scrum" part numbers — you will find the same component.
+If you already own a Carry and need a part, search for both "Carry" and "Scrum" part numbers, and you will find the same component.
 The badge on the grille is the only thing Mazda contributed to this truck, and it changes nothing about what the truck can do.